federicoleo/classification_models_comparison/README.md

+# Comparison of Statistical Models for a Fraud Detection Application

 This notebook tries to analyze and extract information form a large dataset regarding supply chain business from DataCo company.
 The dataset holds several features, ranging from revenues to cateogory of items bought per customer.
 <br />